-Jesus said, “if you love me, keep my commandments” (Jn 14:15).
+Jesus said, “if you love me, you will keep my commandments” (Jn 14:15, NASB).
 In the hands of a religious person this becomes a conditional statement: You have to keep the commands of Jesus to prove your love.
 The problem with that, however, is the commands of Jesus are impossible to keep.
 As we saw in our last post, Jesus said anyone who keeps His commands, “will do what I have been doing and even greater things.”
 Well Jesus healed the sick and raised the dead.
 Can you?
 On your own it’s impossible, but that’s okay because you know what?
 Jesus has a plan.
 In the very next verse He begins to tell us what it is:

 “I will ask the Father, and He will give you another Helper, who will stay with you forever.”
 (Jn 14:16)